Venture Capital Golden Visa Funds Compared (2026)

 Methodology & Data Sources

 All data in this comparison is sourced from the Movingto Funds database of CMVM-registered investment funds.
 Fee structures, lock-up periods, and risk classifications are verified against official fund prospectuses, management regulations, and KIIDs where available.
 Where a fund does not disclose a data point, we show "Not disclosed" rather than estimating.
 This article is for informational and educational purposes only and does not constitute investment advice.
-Data was last verified on 23 March 2026.
+Data was last verified in June 2026.

-In Portugal's regulatory framework, most Golden Visa–eligible funds are structured as FCRs (Fundos de Capital de Risco — venture capital funds) or SCRs (Sociedades de Capital de Risco).
+In Portugal's regulatory framework, many funds marketed for the Golden Visa route are structured as FCRs (Fundos de Capital de Risco — venture capital funds) or SCRs (Sociedades de Capital de Risco).
 The "venture capital" label in this context is broader than the Silicon Valley definition: it includes early-stage, growth-stage, and sometimes hybrid strategies that wouldn't qualify as pure VC in other markets.

 What distinguishes the VC-classified funds from the private equity comparison is their focus: